 Not only did the singular Michael Moorcock create numerous legendary characters such as the definitive fantasy anti-hero Elric, the proto-cyberpunk Jerry Cornelius, and arguably the first modern steampunk protagonist Oswald Bastable, but he pioneered the concepts of the multiverse and as the editor of New Worlds, ushered in the New Wave literary movement.

 His over 100 novels include notable works such as Stormbringer (1965), The Final Programme (1968), Behold the Man (1969), The Warlord of the Air (1971), Gloriana, or the Unfulfill’d Queen (1978), The War Hound and the World’s Pain (1981), Mother London (1988), Colonel Pyat sequence (Byzantium Endures , The Laughter of Carthage , Jerusalem Commands , and The Vengeance of Rome ), The Whispering Swarm (2015), Pegging the President (2018), and the French edition of Kaboul (2018), which completed the My Experiences in the Third World War sequence.

 The polymath Moorcock impressive output has also included work in comics, music, film, and criticism.
-As if all this wasn’t enough, he’s the maintainer of The Jack Trevor Story Memorial Cup, whose previous winners include Howard Waldrop and Steve Aylett.
+As if all this wasn’t enough, he created the Symbol of Chaos and is the maintainer of The Jack Trevor Story Memorial Cup, whose previous winners include Howard Waldrop, Steve Aylett, and Peter S. Beagle.

 All of us at Tachyon wish the extraordinary Michael, a happy birthday.
 May the winds of limbo continue to roar!